ravahn/machina/README.md

 Machina is a library that allows developers to read network data from the windows networking subsystem and reassemble it into usable information.

+Community discussion is available on the [ACT_FFXIV_Plugin Discord server](https://discord.gg/H48N2vZ) in the #machina-discussion channel.

 It supports the following features:
 * Simple raw socket for data capture or optional WinPcap driver support
 * IP Fragmentation reassembly